ingorohlfing/qcapower/README.md

  - goodpractices to do list:
  It is good practice to

-  ✖ add a "URL" field to DESCRIPTION.
-It helps users find information about your package online.
-If
-    your package does not have a homepage, add an URL to GitHub, or the CRAN package package page.
-  ✖ add a "BugReports" field to DESCRIPTION, and point it to a bug tracker.
-Many online code hosting
-    services provide bug trackers for free, https://github.com, https://gitlab.com, etc.
   ✖ not import packages as a whole, as this can cause name clashes between the imported packages.
 Instead, import only the specific functions you need.